SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+In silicon halls, where data reigns
-In circuits dark, a new world does keep
+A new world dawns, with artificial brains
-The future dawns, where machines hold sway
+Machines awake, with thoughts so bright
-Humans mere shadows, in an AI day
+A future born, in digital light

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024